rhomeister/autograder/README.md

 ## MacOS

-**Instal dependencies:**
+**Install dependencies:**

-If you don't have yet brew yet or wget, you install it with the following commands:
+If you don't have brew and wget, you install them with the following commands:

 1. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`